OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - Help ND4 publish open data about its conversation project.
 - Continue talking to public library systems in the state, and survey more county libraries.
 (Most in the sample ended up being municipal libraries -- are most library systems in this category, or are most in this category at a certain population size?)
 Use surveys when they make sense, but recognize that one may benefit most from rich, qualitative methods when trying to understand readiness.
 - Go to the next level on the WA counties/cities spreadsheet -- taking a closer look at the quality of publishing, getting more precise information about the categories and volume of data published, filling in more localities, surveying at least health departments.
+    - Learn more about Clark County's Premium GIS arrangement.
+Is that unusual?
 - Help the state library gain a few Tim Berners-Lee stars in its own publishing -- one big rectangle, a little friendly invitation text on the page, DOI and links to other data.
 - Pull together a Research Guide page for public libraries, providing toolkits, starting points for publishing open data, working with local government and connecting patrons to open data (through one-on-one, instruction, e-curriculum, collections/lib guides).
 Connect libraries to available training through the State Library (Tami).
 - Encourage libraries to create collections/guides to local open data (me)